phillip-paine/phillip-paine.github.io/_posts/2024-08-03-Creating-FPL-Starting-Team/2024-08-03-creating-fpl-starting-team.md

 ```

+**Fixture Analysis**

-Because the FPL allows transfers through-out the season, it is beneficial to consider the opening set of fixtures for each team and potentially disallowing players from certain teams when setting up the constraints in the LP model.
-In this notebook we use the FPL Home and Away strengths, although we could also estimate these ourselves.
+As stated, because the FPL allows transfers through-out the season, it is beneficial to consider the opening set of fixtures for each team and potentially disallowing players from certain teams when setting up the constraints in the LP model.
+In this notebook we use the FPL-provided Home and Away strengths, although we could also estimate these ourselves.
+Teams with very difficult opening fixtures will use a lower limit on the number of players we are willing to accept from that team.

 ```python